danloveg/ansible-media-server/README.md

 ### Remote Host Setup

 Prior to running the playbooks here, ensure there is a user account called `ansible` on the target (i.e., the remote home server), and that it has the ability to run sudo without a password.
+Run these commands on the remote server (sudo access needed):

 ```shell
 # Create user with a home directory